 PVC and TPO roofs are also viable options to explore. – They offer better longevity and durability compared to EPDM rubber roofs.

-The gable design is available in almost any type of roof pitch from low-slope ranch style homes to steep A-frames.
+The gable design is available in almost any type of roof pitch, from low-slope ranch style homes to steep A-frames.

 One of the only major problems with a gable roof is that they hang over creating eaves which are ripe for peeling off completely under strong winds.

-Hipped roofs usually have four sides – two with triangle shapes and two with trapezoids.
+Hipped roofs usually have four sides – two with triangular shapes and two with trapezoids.
 One of the difficulties with a hipped roof is matching materials between the sides and ends.
 They do perform better in high wind areas however, especially the steeper the pitch.